TerabyteTiger/blog-11ty/content/archive/2025-03-03-some-unix-command-notes.md

 permalink: "{{ libdocConfig.archiveSlug }}/{{date}}-{{page.fileSlug}}/index.html"
 description: "Notes on some of the many commands I've tried while setting up a Raspberry pi as a Jellyfin home media server with Docker."
 tags:
-    - Home Server
+    - home server
-    - Raspberry Pi
+    - raspberry pi
-    - Linux
+    - linux
 ---

 ## Brief Intro